 Students are encouraged to present their coursework in the same manner as it was received, that is using the blue binding clips.
 This allows work to be inserted at the correct places making assessment that much easier.
 Assessors are looking for concise answers that answer the question, show understanding of the topic, and its application to the life and work of the verger.

 Units should not be submitted as finished, without the full knowledge and agreement of the tutor.
-Both student and tutor should initial the back page of each completed Unit, which should then be forwarded to the Training Registrar, who will remove any identification before forwarding the coursework to the appropriate Assessor.
+Both student and tutor should initial the back page of each completed Unit, which should then be forwarded to the Training Administrator, who will remove any identification before forwarding the coursework to the appropriate Assessor.
 If possible, students should always keep a duplicate copy of their work, before the original is dispatched to the Training Registrar.

 Each Unit is marked by both an External, and Internal Assessor, and the mark classification agreed.